SaitoWu/simba/README.md

 # Simba

-simba is a generator for sinatra applications.
+Simba is a generator for Sinatra applications.

-simba choose slim + sinatra + sequel to build your awesome app.
+Simba chooses slim + sinatra + sequel to build your awesome apps.

-simba aim to set up ruby off rails's best practice.
+Simba's aim to set up ruby off rails's best practices.

 ## Installation